thearn/pandemic/readme.md

 Adaptation of SIR model for optimal control
 ===============================

-In order to represent this system in a form that can be analyzed in a system optimization context applicable to general infectious diseases, let us consider a dynamic optimization control `sigma(t)` to temporally reduce the natural contact rate of the disease `beta`, representing the application of social policies (such as Social Distancing measures).
+In order to represent this system in a form that can be analyzed in a system optimization context applicable to general infectious diseases, let us consider a dynamic optimization control `sigma(t)` to temporally reduce the natural contact rate of the disease `beta`, representing the application of mitigation policies (such as [Social Distancing](https://en.wikipedia.org/wiki/Social_distancing) measures).

 Let us also more carefully consider the resolution of an infected individual, as one of two possibilities: recovery with immunity (i.e. assumption of a "recovered" state), or death `D`, an additional category of the model to be tracked and integrated.
 Let `gamma / T_inf.` be the recovery rate of the disease, divided by the average duration of the infection, which complimentary defines the mortality as `(1 - gamma) / T_inf.`.